Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship sits within the Faculty of Health Sciences.
 It is set to transcend traditional department boundaries, reach across the existing Schools of Medicine, Nursing and Rehabilitation Science, and will be equipped to serve the broader goals of the Faculty of Health Sciences and the university.

 The School’s course and degree offerings include immersive clinical experiences to identify problems and form solutions, and drive innovation through high-calibre collaborations.
-The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship will provide first-class innovation and entrepreneurship courses, resources and partnerships.
+The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship provides first-class innovation and entrepreneurship courses, resources and partnerships.

 Information Box Group